 · Begin decreasing the region‐wide backlog of deferred projects.

 · Focus spending on projects that can be completed in a timely manner.

 · Provide near-term programming and planning certainty.

 · Allow for long-term adaptability and transparency of future transportation priorities.

 · Continue conducting transparent, data‐driven project selection through our annual budgeting process.

-As in previous years’ programs, the primary emphasis of the 2019-2023 Capital Program is to continue to bring the system’s transit assets to a State of Good Repair (SGR), and increase capacities in markets with growing ridership.
+As in previous years, the primary emphasis of the 2020-2024 capital program is to continue bringing the system’s transit assets toward a state of good repair, and to increase capacities in markets with growing ridership.